Table of Contents

 Hire a Skilled Law Firm

 With every corporate restructuring, it is important for the employer of foreign workers to add immigration assessments to every due diligence checklist before closing the deal.
 As briefly discussed above, the timing and details of the restructuring can have a substantial impact on the employer and each of its foreign employees.
 Our team of experienced immigration attorneys can meet with you in a variety of locations and if you’re located far away from our local offices, you can always contact us by phone or email.
-The team at Sam Shihab & Associates is available to answer all your questions and discuss all the legal options regarding any immigration-related issues.
+The team at Shihab Burke, LLC, Attorneys At Law is available to answer all your questions and discuss all the legal options regarding any immigration-related issues.

 Read more about Mergers & Acquisitions here.